 Airline: United

-Transfer Capital One Points to the Aeroplan (Air Canada) Program.
-Since Air Canada is a member of Star Alliance, you can use Aeroplan (Air Canada) miles to book on any Star Alliance partner, including United which flies to Hawaii.
+Transfer Capital One Miles to the Aeroplan (Air Canada) Program.
+When transferred to the Air Canada (Aeroplan) Frequent Flier program, Capital One miles become Aeroplan miles.
+Since Air Canada is a member of Star Alliance, you can use Aeroplan (Air Canada) miles to book on any Star Alliance partner, including United, which flies to Hawaii.

 Best Ways to Fly to Hawaii Using Capital One Miles from the West Coast